niksouy/Azure-Webserver/README.md

 <br /> -
 - <br />
 <br />
-7. Now, by adding the container's public key within the Azure webservers through the Azure control panel for both webservers, I addressed those VMs to only accept the SSH inquiry that is coming from the intended source.
-After this update I could ping both VMs by their Private IPs, to verify the SSH-Key deployment.
+7. Now, by adding the container's public key within the Azure web servers through the Azure control panel for both web servers, I addressed those VMs to only accept the SSH inquiry that is coming from the intended source.
+After this update, I could ping both VMs by their Private IPs to verify the SSH-Key deployment.
 <br />
 <br />
 <img src="https://i.imgur.com/MQ5IXqJ.png" height="80%" width="80%" />